-In Georgia, Change of Custody can be based on a change of condition of either party or the child.
-Generally, the argument is made pertaining to the choice of a child on or after a child's fourteenth (14th) birthday or the best interest of the child.
+In Georgia, change of child custody can be based on a change of condition of either party or the child.
+Generally, the argument is made pertaining to the choice of a child on or after a child’s fourteenth (14th) birthday or the best interest of the child.

 Parents should be aware that an agreement signed by both parents but is not approved by the Court is unenforceable.
 Change of Child Custody can only be legally upheld or enforced by court action.
 Parents should work together to reach agreements that are in the best interest of the child/ren.
 However, they must also obtain the courts’ approval to ensure enforceability of such agreement.

 Any complaint seeking a modification of visitation rights must be brought as a separate action in the county of residence of the legal custodian of the child.
 The superior court has the authority to transfer the determination of visitation to the juvenile court.
 The parties of such action can waive jurisdiction of the person and venue.
 Therefore, the previous county could hear the case if a new suit is filed and the parties waive jurisdiction of the person and venue.

 To schedule a consultation with Attorney Tiffany R. Lunn, Contact Us online or call our office at 770.492.2974.